 What documents should I submit for consideration of the 2022-2023 Fellowship program?

-Updated resume, official graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System Fellowship Application (including Personal Statement), and 2 letters of recommendation (1 professional and 1 academic).
+Updated resume, official graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System Fellowship Application (including Personal Statement), and and 3 letters of recommendation (1 professional, 1 academic, & 1 academic or professional).
 All materials should be submitted as a consolidated PDF, letters of recommendation should be sent separately from recommendation writers.

 When will the 2022-2023 fellow be selected?